Check service

 [--status {continue_pending,pause_pending,paused,running,start_pending,stop_pending,stopped}]

 Checks the state of one or more Windows services.
-You have to provide the
+Accepts the case-insensitive

 options: